 “Around mid-autumn, we have lots of green tomatoes that would not get ripen completely, so we use them to make chutney or marmalade.
 No waste here!

 “It is very hard to decide on one favorite use of tomatoes when they are in season, but one of them is definitely Gazpacho.
 Second one is sun drenched tomatoes…. using our ecologically grown, naturally ripened tomatoes full of flavor.
 We will cut them in half, place them on a tray, sprinkle a little sea salt, and dry in the full sun for a few days.
 Before it is completely hardened, we will preserve them in quality extra virgin olive oil often with laurel, oregano, and/or Spanish basil, and a few peppercorns, or simply without any herbs and spices.”

-Want to make Chef Clive's gazpacho?
+You can make Chef Clive’s gazpacho on a Spain food tour, or in your own home.
 Here are just two recipes for the cold soup.
-As the chef says, "They are many versions and it is so easy to change the quantity of the ingredients according one’s palate."
+As the chef says, “They are many versions and it is so easy to change the quantity of the ingredients according one’s palate.”